jbetancur/react-data-table-component/README.md

 ##### Defining Your Own Theme Using `createTheme`

-You can create your very own theme using the `createTheme` helper.
-Note that `createTheme` inherits from the default theme.
-Note that this theme will now be available to all DataTables across your project so you may want to define your custom themes in a seperate file.
+You can create your very own theme using the `createTheme` helper. <br /><br />**Note** that `createTheme` inherits from the default theme.
+Also, this theme will now be available to all DataTables across your project so you may want to define your custom themes in a seperate file.

 Refer to [themes.js](https://github.com/jbetancur/react-data-table-component/blob/master/src/DataTable/themes.js) for properties you can use to create your own color theme.